4 Ways You Might Be Unknowingly Inviting Mosquitoes to Your Property

 Find yourself facing a mosquito problem?
 Call us to schedule our mosquito control treatments!

 Addressing these four issues is a great way to reduce the mosquito population on your property, but there’s no better way to handle mosquitoes than by scheduling a professional treatment.
 At Green Grass Lawncare, Inc., we'll visit your property 6 times per year to spray for mosquitoes.
-We service commercial, HOA, and residential properties in the Telford, PA area, including areas like Souderton, Harleysville, Quakertown, and Perkasie.
-Call us today at (215) 723-1034 and schedule our mosquito control treatments to keep the mosquitoes at bay!
+We service commercial, HOA, and residential properties in the Telford, PA, area, including areas like Souderton, Harleysville, Quakertown, and Perkasie.
+Call us today at (215) 999-6759 and schedule our mosquito control treatments to keep the mosquitoes at bay!